mcsltd/ecganncompare/usage.md

     pip install matplotlib pandas

+The program `anndistribution` reads folders with annotation files.
+All files in one folder should be made by the same annotator.
+All files should be made with the same thesaurus.
-The program `anndistribution` reads the `ecganncmp` result and makes histogram that contains distributions of annotations in the reference and test sets.
+The program makes histogram that contains distributions annotations for each annotator.

 To run the program, run the following command

-    python anndistribution.py cmp_result
+    python anndistribution.py folder_path1 folder_path2

-- `cmp_result` is a path to the `ecganncmp` output file that contains a results of comparison.
+- `folder_path1` and `folder_path2` is a paths to folders with annotation files.
+- more folder paths can be passed.

 Results of `anndistribution` shown on the following image.